MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ ROBERT K   103272 │
     =#

+Some operations have a combinator and aggregate query forms.
+In `@query` notation, the aggregate form requires parenthesis.

+    @query chicago department.employee.position.unique().count()
+    #=>
+    │ It │
+    ┼────┼
+    │  3 │
+    =#

+Query parameters are passed as keyword arguments to `@query`.

+    @query chicago begin
+        department
+        employee
+        filter(salary>threshold)
+    end threshold=90544.8
+    #=>
+      │ employee                           │
+      │ name       position         salary │
+    ──┼────────────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT         101442 │
+    2 │ DANIEL A   FIREFIGHTER-EMT   95484 │
+    3 │ ROBERT K   FIREFIGHTER-EMT  103272 │
+    =#

-In this notation, the interpolation syntax (`$`) lets you embed regular Julia variables and expressions from within a query.
+To embed regular Julia variables and expressions from within a `@query`, we can use the interpolation syntax (`$`).

     threshold = 90544.8

     @query chicago begin
                department.employee
                filter(salary>$threshold)
                {name, salary,
                 over => salary - $(trunc(Int, threshold))}
            end
     #=>